MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-packet-context-token.md

 ## Remarks

-NET_PACKET_CONTEXT_TOKEN is used as an identifier for each individual NET_PACKET context allocated by the client driver.
+NET_PACKET_CONTEXT_TOKEN is used as an identifier for each individual packet context allocated by the client driver.

 ## Requirements